 Bodø also has so many great bars and restaurants, so even if the weather is less than ideal when you’re there you can have a great time hanging out inside.

-We had dinner at the Hundholmen brewery and gastropub, which has a really lively atmosphere.
+I had dinner at the Hundholmen brewery and gastropub, which has a really lively atmosphere.
 I had the burger, which was amazing – so amazing in fact that it seemed to be what everyone around me had ordered as well.

-We also had a peek inside Dama di, which has a really cool atmosphere.
+I also had a peek inside Dama di, which has a really cool atmosphere.
 Like, if I lived in Bodø I would totally want to hang out there.

 Where to stay in Bodø